Otto of Greece: Early reign

-Athens was chosen as the Greek capital for historical and sentimental reasons, not because it was a large city.
-At the time, it was a town consisting of only 400 houses at the foot of the Acropolis.
 A modern city plan was laid out, and public buildings erected.
 The finest legacy of this period are the buildings of the University of Athens (1837, under the name Othonian University), the Athens Polytechnic University (1837, under the name Royal School of Arts), the National Gardens of Athens (1840), the National Library of Greece (1842), the Old Royal Palace (now the Greek Parliament Building, 1843), the National Observatory of Athens (1846) and the Old Parliament Building (1858).
 Schools and hospitals were established all over the (still small) Greek dominion.
 Due to the negative feelings of the Greek people toward non-Greek rule, historical attention to this aspect of his reign has been neglected.

 During 1836–37, Otto visited Germany, marrying the 17-year-old Duchess Amalia (Amelie) of Oldenburg (21 December 1818 to 20 May 1875).
 The wedding took place not in Greece but in Oldenburg, on 22 November 1836; the marriage did not produce an heir, and the new queen made herself unpopular by interfering in the government and maintaining her Lutheran faith.
 Otto was unfaithful to his wife, and had an affair with Jane Digby, a notorious woman his father had previously taken as a lover.

 Due to his having overtly undermined the king, Armansperg was dismissed from his duties by King Otto immediately upon his return from Germany.
 However, despite high hopes on the part of the Greeks, the Bavarian Rudhart was appointed chief minister, and the granting of a constitution was again postponed.
 Otto's attempts to conciliate Greek sentiment through efforts to enlarge the frontiers of his kingdom, for example by the suggested acquisition of Crete in 1841, failed in their objective and only succeeded in embroiling him in conflict with the Great Powers.